-We train our proposed SEG model using $8\times$ NVIDIA A100 GPUs, each of which has 40GB VRAM, leveraging DeepSpeed~\cite{rasley2020deepspeed} with ZeRO-1 offload for enhanced performance.
+In our SEG framework, the objective is to alter the geometry to reduce supports.
+Therefore, the LoRA adapters must be injected into the Sparse Flow Transformer.
+We train our model using $8\times$ NVIDIA A100 GPUs, each of which has 40GB VRAM, leveraging DeepSpeed~\cite{rasley2020deepspeed} with ZeRO-1 offload for enhanced performance.
 The learning rate is configured to \(5 \times 10^{-6}\), and we utilize a batch size of 96 per iteration through gradient accumulation, completing a total of 50,000 training steps with the Adam optimizer~\cite{kingma2014adam}.
 Our foundation is the state-of-the-art 3D diffusion-based generative model TRELLIS (text-to-3D, XL size) \cite{xiang2024structured}, which serves as a robust starting point.
-To efficiently validate our proposed method, we use LoRA~\cite{hu2022lora} training with rank of 64 and alpha of 128.
+To efficiently validate our proposed method, LoRA adapters~\cite{hu2022lora} are attached to the Self-Attention and Cross-Attention layers of the transformer blocks.
+Specifically, we target the projection matrices for Query ($Q$), Key ($K$), Value ($V$), and Output ($O$).
+A rank of $r=64$ is typically sufficient for geometric adaptation in diffusion transformers, therefore, we specificy the rank as 64 and alpha as 128.
+For a pre-trained weight matrix $W_0 \in \mathbb{R}^{d \times k}$, the adapted weight is $W = W_0 + \Delta W = W_0 + BA$, where $B \in \mathbb{R}^{d \times r}$ and $A \in \mathbb{R}^{r \times k}$ are the trainable low-rank matrices.
 For ODPO, the $\alpha$ is set to $1$.
-This approach enables effective fine-tuning while preserving the model's original capabilities.
+This approach enables effective fine-tuning using $\mathcal{L}_\text{ODPO}$ (Eq.~\ref{eq:loss_odpo}) while preserving the model's original capabilities.

 \paragraph{Benchmark Datasets} To validate the effectiveness of our proposed method in terms of support-efficient 3D printing (3DP), we created two benchmark datasets.
 The first benchmark dataset, named \texttt{Thingi10k-Val}, is derived from the aforementioned curated dataset, where we split the entire Thingi10k~\cite{zhou2016thingi10k} dataset into training and validation sets.
 The validation set consists of 100 prompts randomly selected from this split.
 We also utilize GPT-4.1 to generate 60 prompts specifically designed for 3D generation in daily life, animation, and animal categories.
 These prompts were selected with a focus on scenarios likely to require support structures, ensuring that we account for cases that are too straightforward and do not necessitate supports, such as a simple cube.
 This dataset is referred to as \texttt{GPT-3DP-Val} in the following context.